 Non-paid work experience or NPWE is a service offered by the VA to help place veterans in government jobs.
 Non-paid does not translate to the veteran making zero money; it’s not like a non-paid college internship.
 Instead, it refers to the fact that the employer has no obligation to pay the veteran; instead, the veteran receives a subsistence allowance from the VA.

 Because there’s no “red tape” to hiring and firing, they don’t have to pay the veteran, and there’s a minimal amount of paperwork required from the agency, the employer is more likely to take on the veteran and give them the valuable work experience they need.

 On-the-Job Training Program

 OJT, something every military member knows about.
 Well, it’s not just something that exists only in the military, it’s on the outside too.
 And, the VA is prepared to give you the OJT you want and need in order to be successful in competitive employment.

 Both the veteran and agency benefit from the VA’s OJT program.
 The employer gets a hard-working veteran, and the veteran gets the necessary tools, equipment, and uniforms provided to them via the Department of Veterans’ Affairs.
 Again, like all these programs, reasonable accommodations should be made if needed so the veteran can receive the same opportunities as their fellow co-workers.

 Yes, the VA also offers life insurance, and depending on where you’re at in life, this option could lift a heavy financial burden off your back with their competitive rates.
-Which is great, because when you’re getting out of the military the last thing you want is another high monthly payment.
+This is great, because when you’re getting out of the military the last thing you want is another high monthly payment.
 Again, the competitiveness will depend on where you’re in life.